 ② SPDs installed without an equipotential foundation

-The role of an SPD is to dissipate surge energy, but it only works if the system is based on a unified potential reference.
-Otherwise, inconsistent current分流 (shunt) paths actually worsen the potential difference.
+The role of a surge protective device is to dissipate surge energy, but it only works if the system is based on a unified potential reference.
+Otherwise, uneven current shunt paths can actually increase the potential difference.

 ③ Bonding paths are too long or have detours